redis-developer/redis-racer/README.md

    2. From the RedisRacerGameMode, bind event to event RaceEnd
    3. Create a custom event called RaceEnd
    4. Promote win, score, and initials to variables.
-   5. Call the AddLeaderboardEntry event
+   5. Call the AddLeaderboardEntry event.
-   6. Followed by the GetLeaderboard event

 ![EventBeginPlay](Resources/EventBeginPlay.PNG)